bouwe77/temba/readme.md

 Also nested nested (parent-child) are not supported (yet?), so every URI has the /:resource/:id structure and there is no way to indicate any relation, apart from within the JSON itself perhaps.

-There is no filtering, sorting, searching, custom routes, etc.
+Also there is no filtering, sorting, searching, custom routes, etc. (yet?).

 ## When NOT to use